tgtechy/CountdownGIFGenerator/README.md

 ## Animated Countdown GIF Generator (Windows)

 This Windows program generates animated GIFs showing an animated countdown from a specified number of seconds.
 The graphics it produces are similar to a stopwatch face with moving arc that decreases its length from 100% to 0 over the countdown period.
-For example, the following graphic shows a snapshot of a GIF shortly after it began counting down from 5 seconds:
+For example, the following graphic shows a generated GIF counting down from 5 seconds:

 ![Alt text](images/1.gif)